kkphxn/mcb185_homework/participation.md

 - Week 2
 	+ Attended class Tuesday
 	+ Asked for my classmates names
-	+ Introduced myself to them
+	+ Asked a question in the discord
 	+ Attended class Thursday
 	+ Asked someone if they are doing an assessment alone or with someone
 	+ Total 5 points